Birding tours South Africa and birdwatching Cape Town, pelagic birdwatching, ecotours and birding breaks.

 We offer half day, full day, two-day and longer trips in the Johannesburg/Pretoria area.
 Please e-mail info@birdwatch.co.za for details of these and longer trips - for example, birdwatching trips into Kruger.

-Day Tours (price on request)
+Day Tours

 GP1 Tough birds of Gauteng